fusiello/Perspective_Rectification_Toolkit/README.md

 See also `SelectionOrder.png`

 In any case horizontal and vertical scales are guessed, so that a default  is submitted to the user that does not have access to any measure.
-An independent scaling of the two axes can be easily applied also a-posteriori.
+An independent scaling of the two axes can be easily applied a-posteriori.

-The folders contain also a sample image with saved point selection, so that  the script runs without user intervention.
+The folders contain also a sample image with saved point selection, so that  the script runs out-of-the-box without user intervention.
 To activate the point selection  uncomment the appropriate lines in the script `runPRectif`.

 References: